hlship/sanddancer-dialog/README.md

 - Beef up text and actions related to getting the gas can
 - Model the radio better if attacked during sinister voices
 - Customize `listen to radio` during sinister voices
+- Streamline pacing in chase and fight scenes

 ### v5 - 30 Sep 2020